nodejs/node/doc/api.markdown

 ### net.createServer(connectionListener)

 Creates a new TCP server.
-The `connection_listener` argument is automatically set as a listener for the `'connection'` event.
+The `connectionListener` argument is automatically set as a listener for the `'connection'` event.